 Key Highlights

-• Futures and options contact value based on the underlying assets.
+The value of futures and options contracts is based on the underlying assets.

 Futures represent a derivative contract with an agreement to purchase or sell an underlying commodity, or financial assets at a predetermined future date for an agreed-upon price.
 These contracts, commonly referred to as "futures," are actively traded on futures exchanges such as the CME Group and necessitate using a brokerage account with approval for futures trading.